azinneera/Homework1/README.md

 OverTheWire: Wargames - Bandit

-Hints and commands given in the [OverTheWire website][1] was used as as a guide to find the password fro the next level.
+Hints and commands given in the [OverTheWire website][1] was used as a guide to find the password fro the next level.

 The screenshots illustrate the commands used to discover the password.